Rescued Titanic treasures that sold for a fortune

 John Jacob Astor's gold pocket watch: $1.5 million (£1.2m)

 The wealthiest passenger onboard the Titanic was John Jacob Astor.
-One of the world's richest men in 1912, Astor perished in the tragedy after making sure his new wife Madeleine – who was 18 years old and pregnant – had gotten into a lifeboat.
+One of the world's richest men in 1912, Astor perished in the tragedy after making sure his new wife Madeleine – who was 18 years old and pregnant – had boarded a lifeboat.
 His body was recovered from the waves a week later, along with his 14-carat gold Waltham pocket watch, which was engraved with his initials.

 Jens Schlueter/Stringer/Getty Images